benmarwick/onboarding-reproducible-compendia/editors_guide.md

 The EiC serves for 3 months or a time agreed to by all members of the editorial board.
 The EiC plays the following roles

-- Watch all issues posted to the onboarding repo:
+- Watches all issues posted to the onboarding repo.
 - Assigns compendia to other editors, including self, to handle.
-Mostly this just rotates among editors, unless the EiC thinks an editor is particularly suited to a package, or an editor rejects due to being too busy/conflict of interest.
+Mostly this just rotates among editors, unless the EiC thinks an editor is particularly suited to a submission, or an editor rejects due to being too busy/conflict of interest.
 - Raises scope/overlap issue with all editors if they see an ambiguous case.
 This may also be done by handling editors (see below).
 - Responds to pre-submission inquiries and `meta` issues posted to the onboarding repo, similarly pinging channel if discussion needed.
 But editors should all feel free to chime in on these if they want.
 - Monitors pace of review process and reminds other editors to move packages along as needed.

 # Handling Editor's Checklist